saaspegasus/pegasus-docs/subscriptions.md

 - **Ensure to set `DJSTRIPE_WEBHOOK_SECRET` in your `settings.py` or as an environment variable.**
   This value can be found in the Stripe dashboard where you configure your webhook and may be referred to as the `Signing Secret`.

-In production, you should not need to run `stripe listen --forward-to localhost:8000/stripe/webhook/` (or the Docker equivalent).

-Once webhooks are properly set up, all underlying Stripe data will be automatically synced from Stripe with no additional setup required on your part.

 ### Custom Webhook Handling

 You may want to do more than just update the underlying Stripe objects when processing webhooks,